 Germany ZEW Economic Sentiment Index

-According to data by the Centre for European Economic Research (ZEW), the Germany ZEW Economic Sentiment Index was 17.5 in July 2017 compared to 18.6 in June 2017.
-It didn’t meet the market expectation of 18.0.
+According to data provided by the Centre for European Economic Research (ZEW), the Germany ZEW Economic Sentiment Index is at ten in August 2017—compared to 17.5 in July 2017.
+It didn’t meet the market’s expectation of 15.0.

-The iShares MSCI Germany (EWG), which tracks the performance of Germany, has risen nearly 1.2% so far in July 2017.
-The iShares MSCI Germany Small Cap (EWGS), which tracks the performances of small-cap stocks in Germany, has risen nearly 5.1% so far in July.
+The iShares MSCI Germany (EWG), which tracks Germany’s performance, has fallen nearly 0.6% in August 2017.
+The iShares MSCI Germany Small Cap (EWGS), which tracks the performances of small-cap stocks in Germany, has risen nearly 0.9% in August.

-In the next part of this series, we’ll analyze inflation in the United Kingdom in June 2017.
+In the next part of this series, we’ll analyze the indicators that investors should watch next week.